ecssiah/libgdx-and-jruby/README.md

     end

-This method displays a nice Ruby feature.
+This method for rendering the layers displays a nice Ruby feature.

     for i in 0...@numLayers

-Notice the slight difference.
+This range has three periods instead of two.
 Normally in Java you'd need a (@numLayers - 1), but with Ruby ranges .. means "up to and including" while ... means just "up to".
 So by adding the third period into the range you avoid tagging on - 1 to a lot of things.
 For some reason, I feel like it would have made more sense if they were flipped, but it is still a nice feature.

     for i in 0..6
-      puts i    #This will print 0, 1, 2, 3, 4, 5, 6
+      puts i    #prints 0, 1, 2, 3, 4, 5, 6
     end

     for i in 0...6
-      puts i    #This will print 0, 1, 2, 3, 4, 5
+      puts i    #prints 0, 1, 2, 3, 4, 5
     end

-Other than that, the only tricky part may be how the tint is created.
+Other than that, the only tricky part may be how the tint is calculated.
 Instead of trying to set an individual brightness for each layer I just use an exponential decay function.
+The value of this effort increases greatly when you start jumping between many layers and adjusting the brightness of all of them to match.
+It's a bit overkill for this simple example.
+Skip this part if you just want to know how to make a simple jumper.
+It's mostly aesthetic.

+---- MATH ----

-The function kind of looks like a roller coaster drop and makes a nice natural fall off in brightness.
+The decay function kind of looks like a roller coaster drop and makes a nice natural fall off in brightness.
 It would look like this for 6 layers.

     Layer 6    |
     Layer 5    ||